 |Last 4 digits of your Social Security number*:|

 Please let us know if your mailing address has changed:

 Farmers Insurance Federal Credit Union makes it easy for members to stay on top of their FICO® Scores.

 Credit scores are numbers that expresses your creditworthiness based on your borrowing history.
 The most commonly used credit scores are provided by Fair Isaac Corporation and are known as FICO® Scores.

 Generally, they can range from a low of 300 to a high of 850 and the higher the score the better.
 Lenders use the score, along with other information, to determine whether or not you are likely to repay.
 As a result of the review, lenders determine how much you can borrow and the interest rate.
-The higher your FICO® score, the better the terms you?re offered.
+The higher your FICO® Scores, the better the terms you're offered.

 What are credit reports?

 The 3 major consumer reporting agencies — Experian, Equifax and TransUnion — collect information from your credit history and public records.
 They each use that information to create a record (your credit report) that includes: